 The sauce is served cold with peeled boiled potatoes as an accompaniment to either hard-boiled eggs or roast beef brisket.
 It may also be served with cooked fish or roast beef, or as a side dish to barbecue.
 A local schnitzel specialty, called Frankfurter Schnitzel, is always served with green sauce, along with apple cider as a traditional accompanying drink.
 Green sauce was supposedly Goethe's favourite condiment; a legend that his mother invented it is likely apocryphal.

-Green Sauce Link 1 Link 2 Link 3
+Recipe for Green Sauce Link 1 Link 2 Link 3